 - Fraud – The company marketed its platforms as safe, even though it knew using them was dangerous to children and teens.
 They also kept this information from the general public.

-Meta and other social media companies are designed to be addictive and present a false reality to young users regarding beauty and success, leading to low self-esteem and other adverse mental health effects.
+Meta and other social media companies are designed to be addictive.
+They present a false reality regarding beauty and success to young users.
+That leads to low self-esteem and other adverse mental health effects.
 These platforms promote content encouraging young people to make negative comparisons between themselves and others.

-If you have a child or young adult who suffered mental or physical harm due to excessive social media use, you could be entitled to recover compensation for various losses, depending on the specifics of your case:
+If you have a child or young adult who suffered mental or physical harm due to excessive social media use, you could be entitled to recover compensation for various losses.
+Those depend on the specifics of your case:

 - Medical expenses

 - Lost income